Skip to main content

 Overview of available audio formats*

-| Audio type | Coverage | Pitch | Purpose |
+Audio type Coverage Pitch Purpose

-| MIDI realisations | All 247 examples | A = 440 Hz | Mechanically precise reference offering maximum rhythmic clarity and interpretative neutrality |
+MIDI realisations All 247 examples A = 440 Hz Mechanically precise analytical reference providing rhythmic clarity and interpretative neutrality

-| Les Sacqueboutiers recordings | 54 selected examples | A = 440 Hz | Professionally recorded, historically informed ensemble performances |
+Les Sacqueboutiers recordings 54 selected examples A = 440 Hz Historically informed ensemble performances documenting an earlier modern reception of Lusitano’s treatise

-| Corpus of Recorded Counterpoint Examples | All examples (chs.
-1–4) + extra material | A = 466 Hz | Complete home studio recordings supporting listening, aural training, and play-along practice |
+Corpus of Recorded Counterpoint Examples All examples (chs.
+1–4) + additional material A = 466 Hz Complete research recordings supporting analytical study, aural training, and practice-based engagement

 *: Tap or click inside the table and scroll horizontally to view the rightmost columns.

-- Historically informed instrumental recordings by Les Sacqueboutiers, covering 54 selected examples.
-Produced with professional recording facilities, these performances form part of the companion site to the 2013 edition and offer a performative perspective grounded in ensemble practice.
+2. Historically informed instrumental recordings by Les Sacqueboutiers, covering 54 selected examples.
+Produced for the companion site to the 2013 edition, these performances represent a significant stage in the modern reception of Lusitano’s treatise and offer a perspective grounded in professional ensemble practice.

 Recordings by Les Sacqueboutiers

-Of the 247 musical examples transmitted in Lusitano’s manuscript, fifty-four were released by Les Sacqueboutiers for the companion site to Philippe Canguilhem’s 2013 edition.
+Of the 247 musical examples transmitted in Lusitano’s manuscript, fifty-four were recorded by Les Sacqueboutiers for the companion site to Philippe Canguilhem’s 2013 edition.
 These recordings, made at modern concert pitch (A = 440 Hz), are reproduced here alongside the corresponding transcriptions.

 Performers

-- Jean-Pierre Canihac: cornet
+• Jean-Pierre Canihac: cornet

-- Philippe Canguilhem: alto bombarde, tenor bassoon, recorder
+• Philippe Canguilhem: alto bombarde, tenor bassoon, recorder

-- Daniel Lassalle: sackbut
+• Daniel Lassalle: sackbut

-- Laurent Le Chenadec: bassoon
+• Laurent Le Chenadec: bassoon

 With the participation of Ensemble Gilles Binchois (dir.
 Dominique Vellard), Anne-Charlotte Lacroix (bassoon, ex.
 47), and Pierre-Yves Binard (tenor, ex.
 66).
 Recorded in Toulouse (Gesù church), May 2011 and October 2012.
 Sound recording and editing: Daniel Michel (May 2011) and Jean-François Felter (October 2012).